nahder/nahder.github.io/_projects/botRos.md

 ## Computer Vision
 April tags are used to locate the brushes and palette.
 The `listener` node establishes the transformation between the camera and robot and publishes the paint brush and palette locations.
 The `colordetection` node then color thresholds the image to determine the specific paint dip locations with respect to the robot frame.

-The `PictureTaking` package creates a service `take_picture` which performs the following operations:
+The `PictureTaking` package offers the `take_picture` service which performs the following operations:
 - Snaps a picture from an Intel Realsense (images can also be supplied)
 - Applies morphological operations (dilation + erosion)
 - Applies a Canny edge detector